Insoles or Anti-Fatigue Mats?

 Yearly cost for insoles: $12,000

-The 100-1 Series has a life expectancy of 3-8 years (5 years on average) in heavy industrial settings and, unlike insoles, the 100% nitrile cushion never compresses.
-The mat is impervious to liquids and chemicals, and can be cleaned regularly to extend its useful life without fear of the material breaking down.
+The 100-1 Series anti-fatigue mat comes a useful life expectancy of 3-8 years in heavy industrial settings, years longer in lighter settings.
+The mat is impervious to liquids and chemicals, antimicrobial, and can be cleaned regularly to extend its useful life without fear of the material breaking down.

 The AcroMat 100-1 Series is guaranteed not to curl, sink or flatten, and can be customized to any shape and size to cover complex layouts.